How to Actually Define Risk Categories

 What are Risk Categories?

 A risk category is a group of potential causes of risk.
-Categories allow you to group individual project risks for evaluating and responding to risks.
+Categories allow you to group individual project risks to evaluate and respond to risks.

-Project managers often use a common set categories such as:
+Project managers often use a standard set of categories such as:

 • Schedule